ESGF/esgf-test-suite/README.md

   - entry `web_page_timeout` configures the timeout (integer in seconds) when waiting for a web page (i.e. CoG login)
   - entry `download_timeout` configures the timeout (integer in seconds) when downloading files (i.e. download tests)

-* Section nodes
+* Section nodes:

-This section let you specify the full qualified adresse of:

   - `idp_node`: the idp node
   - `data_node`: the data node
   - `index_node`: the index node
   - `compute_node`: the compute node

+Specify the full qualified adresse of your nodes.
 You may leave some entries empty, but ESGF-test-suite won't let you run the tests that need the missing addresses.

 * Section account

-This section describes the user account to be used for the login and downloading tests (cog, myproxy and http download tests).

   - `firstname`: set the user's first name
   - `lastname`: set the user's last name
   - `email`: set the user's email addresse